 the current best guess at any rateSertraline is the second-most potent SSRI on the US market (Paxil is the most potent)3.
 With its action as a dopamine reuptake inhibitor and its effect on the 5HT1A receptors, Zoloft probably affects dopamine enough, directly and indirectly, to have a meaningful impact, both good and bad, on side effects.
 Zoloft may also work on the sigma 1 receptors, and that would explain why it’s so effective for anxiety disorders.

-More about How Zoloft Works than You Probably Ever Wanted to Know.
-AKA sertraline mechanism/method of action, or pharmacodynamics.
+Learn More than You Probably Ever Wanted to Know about How sertraline Works

 While Zoloft is no more likely to trigger mania than any other SSRI, due to that dopaminergic kick the symptoms it triggers are a lot worse.
 Zoloft just gets you way more agitated and sets of these nasty dysphoric manias in the bipolar, which can be a very harsh way to discover that one is bipolar.
 With the other SSRIs and SNRIs it’s a coin toss as to whether they’ll trigger euphoric manias that will send you on spending sprees or marrying people you just meet, or trigger dysphoric manias that make you destroy all the furniture in a room.
 But with Zoloft the odds are heavily in favor of the dysphoric mania.
 That may be why the poor little Zoloft lozenge quit shilling Zoloft so heavily for depression, and now primarily touts its efficacy for social anxiety, panic disorder, PTSD, and PMDD.
 Then again it could be that Zoloft is just testing better in studies for its other approved uses.
 In any event, that’s you need to be extra careful with Zoloft, more than most others antidepressants, when it comes to watching out for suicidal thoughts and behavior.